marianesfg/windows-uwp.pt-br/windows-apps-src/monetize/define-your-experiment-in-the-dev-center-dashboard.md

 ---
 author: mcleanbyron
-Description: "Antes de executar um experimento em seu aplicativo UWP (Plataforma Universal do Windows) com os testes A/B, você deve definir seu experimento no painel do Centro de Desenvolvimento."
+Description: Before you can run an experiment in your Universal Windows Platform (UWP) app with A/B testing, you must define your experiment in the Dev Center dashboard.
-title: Definir seu experimento no painel do Centro de Desenvolvimento ms.assetid: 675F2ADE-0D4B-41EB-AA4E-56B9C8F32C41 ms.author: mcleans ms.date: 02/08/2017
+title: Definir seu experimento no painel ms.assetid: 675F2ADE-0D4B-41EB-AA4E-56B9C8F32C41 ms.author: mcleans ms.date: 02/08/2017